julienma/Bridget/README.md

 ![Bridget lives in the menu bar / tray](https://raw.github.com/julienma/Bridget/master/readme.png)

+1. Add a folder to watch for changes (browse or drag and drop the target folder).

+2. Enter the **write_templates** API key, refresh and select the target template slot, save.

+3. Any change done in the watched folder will be uploaded within 30s to the template slot.

 ### Settings file

 Your watched folders are saved in a hidden `.bridget_settings.json` JSON file under your $HOME directory (or under $USERPROFILE on Windows, which should be somewhere like 'C:\Users\YourUsername').